-- Park your Mercedes-Benz on an area where you can work.
-If the idler pulley failed while you were driving it is possible to change it on the road.
+- Park the Mercedes-Benz in an area where you can work.
+If the idler pulley fails while driving, it is possible to change it on the road.
 You need to make sure you are working in a safe area.

-- Allow the engine to cool down for at least 30 minutes.
+- Allow the engine to cool down for at least thirty minutes.

 - Pull the hood release under the dashboard on the driver’s side.